LPC, Licensed Professional Counselors, Mental Health Counseling, Marriage and Family Therapy

-- Telesupervision is defined as a method delivering clinical mental health and marriage and family therapy supervision as prescribed by R.S 37:1101 and R.S.
+K. Telesupervision is defined as a method delivering clinical mental health and marriage and family therapy supervision as prescribed by R.S 37:1101 and R.S.
 37:1116 using technology-assisted media that enables a supervisor and a supervisee separated by distance to interact via synchronous video and audio transmissions.
-Up to 25 percent of total supervision hours may be used within a telesupervision format.
+One hundred percent of total supervision hours may be used within a telesupervision format.

 - Teletherapy supervision may include but is not limited to, the review of case presentation, audio tapes, video tapes, and observation to promote the development of the practitioner's clinical skills.